 The pupil/teacher ratio was computed by dividing the total number of students by the classroom teachers and aides, if there are any, excluding enrichment teachers.
-A pupil/teacher ratio in grades first through tenth is less than 15:1, one of the lowest among area accredited schools.

 The Board of Trustees, along with the Head of School, reserves the right to revise class size up (as the law permits) or down at any time it deems necessary.